The Town of Redington Beach has announced a vacancy in the Code Enforcement Department for a Code Enforcement Officer.

 agree with it, there are two options left.

-First, Town Code § 10-7(b) provides that the Town’s Board of Adjustment may hear appeals “when it is alleged there is an error in any requirement, decision, or determination made by the floodplain administrator in the administration and enforcement of” the floodplain code.
+First, Town Code § 10-7(b) provides that a Special Magistrate may hear appeals “when it is alleged there is an error in any requirement, decision, or determination made by the floodplain administrator in the administration and enforcement of” the floodplain code.

 Obviously, an SD/SI determination is such a determination.
 If an owner desires to make use of this Step 3 option, the owner must first have completed the Step 2 appeal and received a final determination from the Building Official after a complete appeal has been made.

-Appeal to the BOA cannot occur until the Step 2 process is completed, and an owner
+Appeal to the Special Magistrate cannot occur until the Step 2 process is completed, and an owner

 cannot, for instance, simply refuse to provide necessary information to the Building Official such that the Building Official cannot make an effective determination, in hopes of better luck at Step 3.
 There must first be a final determination by the Building Official.

-Assuming that determination is in hand, the owner would then complete the BOA SD/SI
+Assuming that determination is in hand, the owner would then complete the SD/SI

 appeal application and submit it, along with all necessary information set out in the

 application form, to the Town Clerk.
-The Clerk will then coordinate with the BOA and
+The Clerk will then coordinate with the Special Magistrate and

 provide notice to each applicant of the date and time their appeal will be heard.

-It is important for owners to understand that in this setting, the BOA will not be issuing a
+It is important for owners to understand that in this setting, the Special Magistrate will not be issuing a

 “variance” of any kind, and so issues of “hardship” and the like will not be relevant.
-Rather, the BOA would be reviewing the factual and legal basis of the Building Official’s determination, and hearing each owner’s legal or factual challenges to such determination.
+Rather, the Special Magistrate would be reviewing the factual and legal basis of the Building Official’s determination, and hearing each owner’s legal or factual challenges to such determination.

 This proceeding would be quasi-judicial, with testimony taken under oath.
 And so an owner wishing to use this Step 3 process will need to ensure that any witnesses he or she desires to rely on (contractors, architects, etc.) are present at the hearing and prepared to testify.